daddevv/TypingTowers/docs/BALANCING.md

 - `mob_speed = 1`
 - `mobs_per_wave_base = 3`
 - `mobs_per_wave_growth = 3`
-- `spawn_interval = 60`
+- `spawn_interval = 1`

-If the distance to the base is ~800 pixels, `Tsurvive ≈ 800` frames.
-A mob with `H=1` takes `TTK = 100` frames, so `TTK < Tsurvive` is satisfied.
-The tower can kill about one mob every 100 frames.
-With the chosen spawn interval of 60 frames, at most two mobs are alive before the first is destroyed, which is less than the ammo capacity of five.
+If the distance to the base is ~800 pixels, `Tsurvive ≈ 13s`.
+A mob with `H=1` takes about `TTK = 1.6s`, so `TTK < Tsurvive` is satisfied.
+The tower can kill about one mob every `1.6s`.
+With the chosen spawn interval of one second, at most two mobs are alive before the first is destroyed, which is less than the ammo capacity of five.
 This keeps the game winnable when reloading correctly.

 ## Endless Scaling